AztecProtocol/aztec-packages/docs/docs/external/up-quick-start.md

 And use Alice's private key to [send a transaction](../concepts/foundation/transactions.md) to transfer tokens to Bob, and check the result:

 #include_code transfer yarn-project/end-to-end/src/guides/up_quick_start.sh bash noTitle,noLineNumbers,noSourceLink

+To learn more, check out an extended version of this quick start [on our docs](../dev_docs/getting_started/cli.md).